zek3r/zek3r.github.io/about.markdown

 My goal is to make posts that are concise and useful for a wide audience.
 To this end, each post will provide a brief intro to the topic at a level that anyone can understand, followed by a concise review of the topic at a level that will hopefully be useful to graduate student researchers in the field.
 I will also include numerous links for further reading.

-The website logo was designed by <a href="https://www.jthanew.com/">Jthanew</a>, and is inspired by and referencing two of my favourite animes.
+The website favicon was designed by <a href="https://www.jthanew.com/">Jthanew</a>, and is inspired by and referencing two of my favourite animes.